coderabbitai/coderabbit-docs/blog/fluxninja-acquisition-2024-03-17/blog.md

   tricked into divulging sensitive information, which could include our base prompts.

-- Validating quality of inference: Generative AI models consume text and output text.
+- Validation & quality checks: Generative AI models consume text and output text.
 On the other hand, traditional code and APIs required structured data.
   Therefore, the prompt service needs to expose a RESTful or gRPC API that can be consumed by the other services in the workflow.
-We touched upon the rendering of prompts based on structured requests in the previous point, but the prompt service also needs to parse and validate responses into structured data.
-This is a non-trivial problem, and multiple tries are often required to ensure that the response is thorough.
+We touched upon the rendering of prompts based on structured requests in the previous point, but the prompt service also needs to parse, validate responses into structured data and measure the quality of the inference.
+This is a non-trivial problem, and multiple tries are often required to ensure that the response is thorough and meets the quality bar.
 For instance, we found that when we pack multiple files in a single code review prompt, AI models often miss hunks within a file or miss files altogether, leading to incomplete reviews.

 - Observability: One key challenge with generative AI and prompting is that it's inherently non-deterministic.
 The same prompt can result in vastly different